DocFX/symfony-website-checklist/README.md

 4. Create a favicon and add its configuration to your `base.html.twig` and `assets/favicon/browserconfig.xml`.
 Use a favicon generator for that and a manifest file.
 5. Create a default OpenGraph image for your site and put it in `assets/images` (name it `ogimage.jpg` if you copied the included files of this project).
 6. Prepare an external shell script to start your project from your user home directory.
 See an example with `start-project` included scripts.
+7. Try to prepare and use `srcset` with multiple resolution sources, to adapt to screen resolution.
+8. Try to prefer SVG to images sources, which also avoids using image sprites (iconic fonts can also do the same).
+9. Make sure you always use WOFF2 at least when it comes to web fonts inclusion.
+10. Try to output the `height` and `width` dimensions on all image sources to allow X/Y space reservation on browsers.
+11. Make sure all images have a descriptive `alt` attribute which explains what they contain.
+12. Don't put any JavaScript inside the `<body>` markup.
+At worst put it all just before the `</body>` closing tag.
+13. Configure a CDN for your assets with if this is within your reach.
+Start with a tight policy and expand durations if it all works correctly.

 ## 9. Pre-flight checks